California, Berkshire

-California is a village in the north of the civil parish of Finchampstead in the English county of Berkshire.
+California is a village in the north of the civil parish of Finchampstead, in the Wokingham district, in the ceremonial county of Berkshire.
 It is situated approximately 1.9 mi south of Wokingham.

 Amenities

 There are local shops, restaurants, a chemist, post office and petrol station, doctor's surgery and Ratepayers Hall at California Crossroads.

 Nine Mile Ride Primary and Gorse Ride Schools school serve the California end of the parish.
 Nine Mile Ride has approximately 350 children.

 St Mary and St John California is a Church of England church which meets at Gorse Ride Junior School in California.
 It replaced the old Army church on the Nine Mile Ride.
 It is a shared ministry with St James' at Finchampstead.

 In the early 21st century, the congregation of the Baptist Church at Finchampstead outgrew its capacity and they began worshipping at Waverley School in California instead.
 In April 2010 the new Finchampstead Baptist Church Centre was opened in Gorse Ride North in California.
 The centre was built by Finchampstead Baptist Church in partnership with Wokingham Borough Council and Finchampstead Parish Council.
 The centre provides a cafe, sports hall and conference rooms for community use and is used by an increasing number of community groups.

 The place is best known for its country park, centred on Longmoor Lake, on the edge of Barkham Common.
 As well as the Jackson's Cafe situated by the lake.